 Next is what is a Circuit.

-And then some mathematics concepts that include reading graphs and understanding the difference which is between finite and infinite sets.
+And then some mathematics concepts that include reading graphs and understanding the difference between finite and infinite sets.

-The albums by the power which are ultimate power-trio or a general means for communication.
-The signals we're talking about are time-varying "quantities" which basically convey some sort of information.
-In engineering of electrical the quantity that's time-varying is usually voltage that if not that then usually current.
+The signals we're talking about are time-varying "quantities" which convey some sort of information.
+In engineering of electrical, the quantity that's time-varying is usually voltage that if not that then usually current.
 So when we are talking about signals we just think of them as a voltage that's changing over time.

 Then we can say that usually the signals are transmitted through wires but they could also pass through the air to the frequency of radio that is also known as the waves of RF.
 The audio signals for example might be transferred between our computer's card of audio and speakers while signals of data might be passed through the air which is between a tablet and a router of WiFi.

-Taking an example that the analog voltage that is coming out of your wall socket might be clamped which is between -120V and +120V but there is a thing that we increase the resolution to more and more. we discover an infinite number that is of values that the signal can actually be that is like 64.4V, 64.42V, 64.424V and infinite that increasingly values precise.
+Take an example that the analog voltage that is coming out of your wall socket might be clamped which is between -120V and +120V but there is a thing that we increase the resolution to more and more. we discover an infinite number that is of values that the signal can be that is like 64.4V, 64.42V, 64.424V and infinite that increasingly values precisely.

-Here we are pros/benefits of signals which are analog:
+Here we are the pros/benefits of signals which are analog:

 The Easier in processing.

-The Best suited which is for audio and video transmission.
+The Best suited is for audio and video transmission.

-The Uses which is less bandwidth than digital sounds.
+The Uses have less bandwidth than digital sounds.

-The Provide which is more accurate representation of a sound.
+The Provider signals analog transmitting the more accurate representation of a sound.